 If my employer offers me a payroll card, do I have to accept it?

 No. Your employer can’t require you to receive your wages on a payroll card.
 Your employer has to offer you at least one alternative.

+You should be careful to check all the fees that may apply when you use your payroll card.
+Compare the payroll card to a prepaid card of your choice and also to a traditional bank account to see which is better for you.
 If you start using a payroll card and you don’t like it, you can ask your employer to switch you to another option.